celoyd/wheather/README.md

 To understand how everything fits together, let's walk you through making a composite.
 We're going to do this:

-1. Download some satellite images.
+1. Download some satellite images
-2. Split them into strips.
+2. Split them into strips
-3. Sort the strips, pixelwise, to remove cloud cover.
+3. Sort the strips, pixelwise, to remove cloud cover
-4. Average the (presumptively) cloudless strips.
+4. Average the (with luck) cloudless strips
-5. Rejoin the strips into a (presumptively) cloudless image.
+5. Rejoin the strips into a (presumptively) cloudless image

 The strip stuff is just for efficient parallelization on a multicore machine and can be skipped.